 The New York State (NYS) personal income tax (PIT) was originally enacted in 1919, six years after the ratification of the Sixteenth Amendment to the U.S. Constitution allowed the Federal government to levy a PIT.
 A top rate of 3 percent was imposed on taxable incomes above \$50,000 and remained in force until 1930.
 The present system of conformity with the Federal definition of adjusted gross income and allowing itemized deductions began in 1960.
-The tax rate schedule shifted several times during the 1970s, with the top rate peaking at 15.375 percent on taxable incomes above \$25,000.
-Subsequently, the State underwent several major tax law reforms and reductions, culminating in a top statutory default tax rate of 6.85 percent and the implementation of numerous deductions and credits.
+The tax rate schedule changed several times during the 1970s, with the top rate peaking at 15.375 percent on taxable incomes above \$25,000.
+Subsequently, the State underwent several major tax law reforms and rate reductions, culminating in a top statutory default tax rate of 6.85 percent as of 1997 and the implementation of numerous deductions and credits.
 In May 2003, two new top brackets were added temporarily for tax years 2003 through 2005 with a maximum rate of 7.7 percent on taxable income above \$500,000.
 The State's tax rate schedule returned to 2002 law effective in 2006.
 For tax years 2009 through 2011, the top tax rate was temporarily increased to 8.97 percent on taxable income above \$500,000.
 The PIT was reformed for tax years 2012 through 2017 by lowering rates for middle income taxpayers and adding three new brackets on taxable income above \$150,000 with a top rate of 8.82 percent.
 Also, starting in tax year 2013, the tax brackets and standard deduction were indexed to the all urban Consumer Price Index (CPIU).

-FY 2017 Enacted Budget legislation included additional middle income tax rate reductions that are scheduled to take place between tax years 2018 and 2025.
-Annual tax bracket and standard deduction indexing is set to expire after tax year 2017, while the top bracket and associated rate of 8.82 percent both sunset on December 31, 2019.
+FY 2017 Enacted Budget legislation included additional middle-income tax rate reductions that started to phase-in during tax year 2018 and will continue through tax year 2025.
+Annual tax bracket and standard deduction indexing expired after tax year 2017, while the top bracket and associated rate of 8.82 percent both sunset on December 31, 2019.